A complete guide to the Zendesk ticketing system in 2026

 Zendesk's main AI tools include:

-Intelligent Triage: This feature automatically analyzes incoming tickets to figure out the customer's intent, sentiment, and language, then sends them to the right person or workflow.
+• Intelligent Triage: This feature automatically analyzes intent, sentiment, and language, ensuring tickets are directed to the perfect person or workflow every time.

 The simulation mode in eesel AI, which allows teams to test AI performance on their actual Zendesk ticketing system history.::